augcog/DTTDv1/scenes/README.md

 Each scene also contains a file:
 `camera_poses.csv`:
 - this contains the per-frame pose of the camera.
 The per-frame pose of each object in the camera frame can be easily solved for using this.

+Each scene also contains a file:
+`scene_meta.yaml`:
+- this contains scene level metadata
+-- camera intrinsics
+-- which objects are in this scene
+-- random stuff like time of day?